-At Ultimate Hearing, we are audiologists with advance degrees in hearing sciences.
+At Ultimate Hearing of Laguna Hills, we are audiologists with advance degrees in hearing sciences.
 We understand what it takes for the brain to comprehend speech in background noise.
 Let us help you.

 MAKE SENSE OF SOUND

 From detecting the simplest sounds to performing the most complex listening activities, your brain is responsible for making sense of everything you hear.
 Experience better hearing with less effort, by choosing a hearing solution that supports the whole system— your two ears, and your brain!

 People have an amazing ability to sort through rapidly changing information and automatically make sense of what is happening.
 Hearing functions as a system – two ears and one brain.
 The ears take in a constant stream of sound information, and the brain identifies and recognizes meaningful patterns.

 To interpret sounds correctly, the information our brain receives must be as accurate and as detailed as possible.
 If it’s noisy, when there are many people talking at once, when we are learning new things, or when we’re tired, we must pay closer attention to hear and understand.
 Challenging situations and hearing difficulties interfere with this process.

 Sounds are all around us—everywhere we go— day and night— whether we’re awake or asleep.
 The world of sound is rich and complex and never stops, yet each sound is here and gone in an instant.
 How is it possible to identify these sounds and tell where they are coming from?
 How does this help us understand what people are saying?

 A person calls from across the room.
 Depending on the direction that the sound is traveling, and where we are facing, one ear may hear that voice slightly louder and a tiny bit sooner than the other.
 Even though we are not consciously aware of these differences, we use this information to know which way to look.